dfsp-spirit/freesurferformats/dev_tools/project_plans/plan.md

 - [x] I.2g test data, dev tools, the check script against nibabel + Workbench, docs -- the check script is `dev_tools/check_cifti_conversion.R` (Workbench values, nibabel dumps, the written files, the parcel semantic checks and the row checks, 19 files), the test data generators are `dev_tools/generate_cifti_test_data.py` (the shipped fixtures) and `dev_tools/generate_cifti_connectome_test_data.py` (the real connectomes in `extra_test_data`), `dev_tools/neutralize_cifti_provenance.R` removes the machine paths from the provenance metadata, and the plan/README/CHANGES are updated.

-Notes: the container is NIfTI-2 + an XML header extension (ecode 32), so no new dependency is needed (`xml2` is already imported).
-The hard part is the index-map/brain-model bookkeeping, not the container.
-Reading is currently delegated to the `cifti` package (Soft dep, and its CRAN version needs the caller to pre-read the file, `muschellij2/cifti#9`); `.dconn` (the standard HCP resting-state output) cannot be read at all today - verified: both `cifti::read_cifti()` and our wrappers fail on a `.dconn` written by nibabel ("Unrecognized or inconsistent voxel IJK sequence").
-Effort: L.
+Notes: the container is NIfTI-2 + an XML header extension (ecode 32), so no new dependency is needed (`xml2` is already imported); the hard part was the index-map/brain-model bookkeeping, not the container.
+Reading and writing are native, i.e. the `cifti` package is only used for objects a client passes in and for the cross-checks in the test suite - which also means the workaround of its version 0.5.0 (read the file with that package first) is gone, and `.dconn` (the standard HCP resting-state output, 9 to 33 GB) can be read, in part if needed (`read.cifti(columns = ...)`, `read.cifti.rows()`).
+Effort: L (as estimated; the verification against Workbench and nibabel is what took the time, and the format has more traps than the spec text suggests, see the increment logs).

 ### I.3 [ ] BIDS metadata sidecars
 - `*_bold.json`, `*_dwi.json` (`RepetitionTime`, `SliceTiming`,